Hacker0x01/react-datepicker/README.md

 Latest compatible versions:

-- React 15.5 or newer: All above React-datepicker v.0.40.0
+* React 15.5 or newer: All above React-datepicker v.0.40.0
-- React 15.4.1: needs React-datepicker v0.40.0, newer won't work (due to react-onclickoutside dependencies)
+* React 15.4.1: needs React-datepicker v0.40.0, newer won't work (due to react-onclickoutside dependencies)
-- React 0.14 or newer: All above React-datepicker v0.13.0
+* React 0.14 or newer: All above React-datepicker v0.13.0
-- React 0.13: React-datepicker v0.13.0
+* React 0.13: React-datepicker v0.13.0
-- pre React 0.13: React-datepicker v0.6.2
+* pre React 0.13: React-datepicker v0.6.2

+### Moment.js

+Up until version 1.8.0, this package was using Moment.js.
+Starting v2.0.0, we switched to using native Date objects to reduce the size of the package.
+If you're switching from 1.8.0 to 2.0.0 or higher, please see the updated example above of check out the [examples site](https://reactdatepicker.com) for up to date examples.

 ### Browser Support